jeromeof/PlexPlayerService/README.md

     PlexPlayer Running ....

 ```
-Simple copy these details into the yml file in that location and stop and restart the unit tests again, i.e.
+Simple copy these details from token: down to resourceIdenfifieir into this yml file in that location and then stop (with Ctrl Break) the unit tests and then restart the unit tests again, i.e.

 ```
 gradle test -i